'Kicking the can down the road of pointlessness' - Women of Honour slams Forces review

 The Women of Honour (WoH) group has slammed Simon Coveney's approach to investigating allegations of sexual assault, sexism and bullying in the Defence Forces.

-The serious allegations were unveiled in an RTÉ documentary last year, with the Minister for Defence yesterday (Tuesday January 25) confirming a judge-led independent review will be established.
+The serious allegations were unveiled in an RTÉ documentary last year, with the Minister for Defence on Tuesday January 25 confirming a judge-led independent review will be established.

 However, WoH is adamant a legal process is needed rather than a review, and walked out of yesterday's meeting with Minister Coveney.

-In a statement today (Wednesday January 26), a WoH spokesperson said, "A one-year-long administrative review does not have the statutory protections required for such sensitive investigations to be effective and is just kicking the can down the road of pointlessness.
+In a statement on Wednesday January 26, a WoH spokesperson said, "A one-year-long administrative review does not have the statutory protections required for such sensitive investigations to be effective and is just kicking the can down the road of pointlessness.

 "The group appointed do not have the tools to compel attendance by witnesses or documents.
 Disgracefully, Minister Coveney arrived to the meeting yesterday with terms of reference that had the words final stamped all over them.
 He then tried to stamp all over us."